DL-UB/SubSequencesExtractor/README.md

 # **SubSequencesExtractor**
 The SubSequencesExtractor.sh script is an auxiliary script for the digital scaffolding strategy, dScaff (https://github.com/DL-UB/dScaff).
 This script generates a file containing the coordinates of interest based on input values.
 This file consists of two columns: one for the start coordinates and another for the stop coordinates.
 The length of the target sequence replaces the final stop coordinate.
 The utility SeqKit (https://github.com/shenwei356/seqkit) is then employed to extract subsequences from the sequence of interest, using the previously generated coordinates as reference points.
 For each extracted subsequence, the header is modified to include the extraction coordinates and the source file.
-The subsequences are subsequently concatenated into a single output file, respectively gene.fasta.
+The subsequences are subsequently concatenated into a single output file, respectively ranked_queries.fasta.
 Additionally, the SubSequencesExtractor.sh script generates a tab-delimited file containing the coordinates of the genes (or subsequences in this case) required for running dScaff.

 ## Dependencies